 With dates that age back to the times of the Roman Empire, this castle is impressively large.
-With three different drawbridges, a dungeon and its own torture chamber, this castle is well defended.
-Everything inside and apart of the castle has now been preserved and it is open to visitors.
+With three different drawbridges, a dungeon, and its own torture chamber, this castle is well defended.
+Everything inside and apart of the castle has now been preserved, and it is open to visitors.

 Get Out and Go

-Belgium has also stepped into the modern age and this highly developed nation has become an important world leader.
+Belgium has also stepped into the modern age, and this highly developed nation has become an important world leader.
 With an often-unknown beauty, Belgium’s landscape is sure to take your breath away.
-But don’t let your breath escape you too long.
+Don’t let your breath escape you too long.
 There’s a lot to explore, taste, and pack into a Belgian vacation.